 And in discussion about this blog post on Facebook, one of my colleagues, editor Adrienne Montgomerie, reminded me how important it is to use key words that make sense to your client.
 Says Adrienne:

 ...
 In educational publishing, what I do is called developmental editing.
 But in the corporate world, it is called knowledge transfer, educational design, and even technical writing.
 The clients I want can't find me if I'm not speaking their language.

 Step 2.
 The pitch: If the hook leads the client to your listing, then the pitch keeps them on your page.
 Since you have limited space it’s worth focusing on what your biggest selling points are.
-In addition to one or two sentences summarizing your business (e.g. “I specialize in proofreading academic and professional books in the social sciences and humanities, as well as fiction and creative non-fiction.”), you could add a short list outlining the things that you think will most impress the client:
+In addition to one or two sentences summarizing your business (e.g. “I specialize in proofreading academic and professional books in the social sciences and humanities.”), you could add a short list outlining the things that you think will most impress the client:

 Step 3.
 The call to action: Having led the client to your page and impressed them with your pitch, you should now make it as easy as possible for them to take the next step.
 If you think your directory listing is so impressive that you can nail the job there and then, add in a call to action under your pitch inviting the client to contact you.
 If you want to drive them to your website because you think the information there will close the deal, add in a few words inviting them to do just that (e.g. “Visit my website for more testimonials and a full portfolio of works.”).

 Even if your website link and contact details are listed elsewhere on your page, writing a few words that encourages a particular step is still an example of best practice; it invites the client to engage with you.
 In the world of sales and marketing, this is nuts-and-bolts stuff, so why not apply it in the world of editorial freelancing, too?